quanle0711/COMP313-MDDN243-Prototype/README.md

 # COMP313-MDDN243-Prototype

-## Assets used and imported: Post Processing Stack
+## Assets used and imported: Post Processing-Stack (unity asset store)
+## Unity3D 5.6.3f1 used!!! important!!!

 ## Highlight: Enemy(Giant) AI
 used a mixture of Navmesh and Vector components, the Giant NPC can detect, move towards and attack any nearest buildings built.